KelvinHong/rec-sys-movielens/README.md

 regardless of whether there is whitespace in the title.
 Moreover, it seems very consistently there will be the release year of the movie at the end of the movie title, in parentheses.

-The `genome-scores.csv` file has 3 columns.
-It consists of the Movie's id, tag's id, and a score within 0 to 1 describing the relevance of the movie to the tag.

 The `links.csv` file has 3 columns.
 It consists of the Movie's id, and its corresponding ids in IMDB and TMDB database.